Treatment Options / by Arista Recovery Staff

 When you're living with both substance use and mental health issues rooted in trauma, dual diagnosis treatment is the pathway I trust for veterans in the Midwest.
 These programs address PTSD, depression, and anxiety alongside addiction, using trauma-focused therapy and evidence-based approaches tailored to veterans' real-world struggles.

-"Veterans with post-traumatic stress disorder are 3–4 times more likely to develop substance use disorders, making integrated care not just helpful, but essential." — Dual Diagnosis Research4
+Veterans with post-traumatic stress disorder are 3–4 times more likely to develop substance use disorders.4

-Choose This Route If: Standard addiction-only options haven't addressed your combat stress, nightmares, or persistent emotional pain.
+Opt for this framework when standard addiction-only options haven't addressed your combat stress, nightmares, or persistent emotional pain.

 How Telehealth Expands Midwest Veteran Access

-Veterans who've participated in telehealth using video-enabled tablets report improved engagement in both psychotherapy and group therapy3.
+Veterans who've participated in telehealth using video-enabled tablets report improved engagement in both psychotherapy and group therapy.3

 Evaluating Clinical Quality and Accreditation